Colorado awards $8 million to study medical marijuana uses

 Awarding eight grants for landmark peer-reviewed studies into an array of maladies, the Colorado Department of Public Health and Environment said it sought to provide objective scientific research on the efficacy of medical marijuana.

-"The grant program ... should not be construed as encouraging or sanctioning the social or recreational use of marijuana," the department said in a statement.
+"The grant program ... should not be construed as encouraging tor sanctioning the social or recreational use of marijuana," the department said in a statement.

 Colorado lawmakers set up a Medical Marijuana Scientific Advisory Council last year and allocated $10 million to administer a program to conduct the studies.
 The council received some three dozen applications, from which it chose the eight approved by the department on Wednesday.

-Funding for the program is derived from registration fees paid by medical marijuana patients in the state.
+Funding for the program is derived from taxes imposed on the state-regulated sale of medical marijuana.

 Six of the grants will go to the University of Colorado Anschutz Medical Campus, said university spokesman Mark Couch.